sleepyFujisan/highSchool/README.md

 the comment header at the top of each program will tell you the date, course, and purpose

-***most programs will be slightly modified for ease of reading, but mostly will be the same terrible code that high school age me wrote***
+***most programs will be slightly modified for ease of reading, but mostly will be the same terrible code that high school me wrote***

 have a good day/night/whatever